bramiprudencio/winakuq/README.md

-# Winakuq is a project to monitor all windows processes remotely
+# Winakuq is a project to monitor inputs and outputs in windows, such as screen, audio, keyboard or network.